 How Long Is Alcohol Rehab?
-(Average Alcohol Rehab & Detox Duration)
+Alcohol Detox and Rehab Lengths

 Detox for alcohol is usually recommended at the inpatient level of care for at least the first 24 hours due to the unpredictable and sometimes fatal consequences of alcohol withdrawal.
-However, numerous factors will impact the length and severity of alcohol withdrawal, including:2,11
+However, numerous factors can impact the length and severity of alcohol withdrawal, including:2,3

 - How long the person has been drinking alcohol.

-- How much alcohol the person has been drinking.
+- How much alcohol the person has been consuming.

 - When they last drank alcohol.

-- Whether the patient has been engaging in polysubstance misuse (using drugs and drinking alcohol concurrently).
+- Whether the patient has been engaging in polysubstance misuse (i.e., using other substances and drinking alcohol concurrently).

 - Whether they have experienced severe alcohol withdrawal in the past.

 So how long is alcohol detox?
 That answer is different for each person based on these factors.